graybealski/cf-conventions-work/FAQ.md

 <a class="anchor" id="ask"></a>
 ### How do I ask questions about CF?
-First, please see whether your question has already been answered (see [question above](#research).
-Questions about the CF standard, including its Standard Names list, may be asked at the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
+First, please see whether your question has already been answered (see [question above](#research)).
+Questions about the CF Convention, including its Standard Names list, may be asked at the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

 <a class="anchor" id="propose"></a>
 ### How do I propose a change?
 Changes to the CF standard and the Standard Names are generally proposed first on the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
 See [How do I ask for a new standard name?](#stdnames_ask) to learn more about changes to the Standard Names list.

-A change to the CF standard itself will often be discussed in more detail on the [CF Metadata Trac site](http://kitt.llnl.gov/trac), where the explicit change being requested can be refined.
+A change to the CF standard itself may be brought up on the mailing list, but must be presented and agreed to in detail on the [CF Metadata Trac site](http://kitt.llnl.gov/trac), where the explicit change being requested can be refined.

 <a class="anchor" id="change_process"></a>
-### What is the process for accepting a change?
+### What is the process for accepting a change to the CF convention?
 The community discusses requests for changes via the mail list and trac site, and may ask questions or recommend changes.
 If no one raises objections or concerns about the change (modified as needed to address any issues) for the period of time required for that document, it is considered accepted.
 The moderators of the list typically make a final statement of acceptance once that stage has been reached.

 More detailed information can be found in the [Rules for CF Conventions Changes](http://cfconventions.org/rules.html).